-The application should include a project budget (see Attachment F) with all applicable justifications using the provided template.
-The project budget and justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes of the scope of services.
-The budget should reflect a 7-month period.
+The application should include a project budget (see Attachment F) with justification using the provided template.
+The project budget and budget justification should be directly aligned with the work plan and the School-Based Behavioral Health Student Peer Educator Pilot Program which is to engage, train, and supervise youth to become leaders, peer educators, and advocates for behavioral health services in the District.
+All expenses should relate directly to achieving the key grant outcomes.
+The budget should be submitted and reflect seven (7) months for FY24_period.
 Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 7-month grant period.
+Salaries and other expenditures budgeted.